Have a question? We’re here to help.

 • Is wholly located within an Empowerment Zone or Enterprise Community; or

-• Has a county population loss greater than or equal to 10 percent between the two most recent census periods for Metro areas or five percent over last five years for Non-Metro areas.
+• Has a county population loss greater than or equal to 10 percent between the two most recent census periods for Metro areas or five percent over last five years for Non-Metro areas. -

-• How is Very Small Business (VSB) defined?
-Caret Down
+How is Very Small Business (VSB) defined?

 As defined by the U.S. Treasury SSBCI Guidance, a VSB is a business with fewer than 10 employees at the time of the loan application and includes independent contractors and sole proprietors.